Skip to main content

 • Use Service Account Credentials: Use the currently logged-in user of the system running WDS to perform WMI discovery.

-• Collect database server information: Select this option to discover Oracle, MSSQL, DB2, and Postgres database servers, and display a Database Username/Password(s) field.
+• Collect database server information: Select this option to discover Oracle, MSSQL, DB2, and Postgres database servers.
+Displays a Database Username/Password(s) field.

-• ADM Sampling Interval: Turn Off or add the sampling interval in minutes or hours.
+• ADM Sampling Interval: Turn Off or set the sampling interval in minutes or hours.

-• Enable Resource Utilization Tracking for Device(s): Optionally enable the collection of resource utilization metrics from discovered devices.
+• Enable Resource Utilization Tracking for Device(s): Enable the collection of resource utilization metrics from discovered devices.

-• Resource Utilization Sampling Interval: Set the interval for RU data collection (only in effect if RU Tracking is enabled).
+• Resource Utilization Sampling Interval: Set the interval for resource utilization data collection.
+Only takes effect if resource utilization tracking is enabled.

-• Autodiscovery Schedule: You can schedule the discovery to run at certain times.
+• Autodiscovery Schedule: Schedule the discovery to run at specific times.

-You can ignore IP and MAC addresses to exclude them from our database during autodiscovery.
-Devices with these addresses will still be discovered but the detailed information that is typically stored and collected will be ignored.
+You can ignore IP and MAC addresses to exclude them from the database during discovery.
+Devices with these addresses will still be discovered, but the detailed information that is typically stored and collected will be ignored.

 When creating or editing a job, you can configure rules to ignore IP and MAC addresses for that specific job.